-Propery, plant & equipment held by the local authority but not directly occupied, used or consumed in the delivery of its services.
+Fixed assets held by the local authority but not directly occupied, used or consumed in the delivery of its services.
 Examples of non-operational assets include investment properties and those assets which are surplus to requirements and which are being held pending sale or redevelopment.